 - Everyone gets the same dosage.
 False.
 The amount of dosage administered is dependent on your health, needs, age, weight, and medical history.
 Your dosage is personalized for you specifically to ensure a safe and comfortable process.

 - You will not remember the procedure – True.
 Most patients have no memory of the process which is great news for those with dental anxiety.

 There are many reasons a dentist would opt to administer sedation to their patients.
 The type of sedation used for treatment depends on the procedure required.
 Together, you and your dentist should decide on which sedation dentistry is right for you to ensure an overall safe and healthy experience.
-When it comes to caring for your oral healthcare, you should want the best sedation dentist possible.
-Dr. Maestri is in the Acadiana area and is experienced in a wide variety of dental services.
-You can schedule a free consultation if you are considering visiting the office.
+When it comes to caring for your oral healthcare, you should want the best Lafayette sedation dentist possible.
+Dr. Maestri is experienced in a wide variety of sedation dental services in Lafayette, LA.
+Contact us to schedule an appointment today!